szilard/dataset-sizes-kdnuggets/README.md

 increase based on the KDnuggets poll just shows our inability (or the inability of our tools) to deal with ever larger data or there is some strong bias and non-representativeness in the KDnuggets survey etc.
 Maybe *your* data increases faster.
-Maybe you think data is increasing faster.
+Maybe you *think* data is bigger and increasing faster.
 But facts should trump opinions, so
 I'd love to see more data and analysis either supporting or contradicting the above results.